 Patient Participation Group

 Dr Kevin Simms and the practice manager head this group which meets once every two months.
-If you would like to join the group please telephone Chris Riley, practice manager, on 261 4704.
+If you would like to join the group please telephone Ms Brogan Purves, practice manager, on 261 4704.

 Priory Medical Centre closes every second Monday of the month between 12.30 - 3.30pm for training purposes.